benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - Let's start easy
 - The React Dev Tools are super helpful in debugging React props & state
-- You just browse the React component tree just like the DOM tree and you can look at the component props as well as the state
+- You just browse the React component tree just like the DOM tree
+  * And you can look at the component props as well as the state
 - Available for Chrome & Firefox.
 Sorry Edge users.
 - And just recently with the release of React 16.5.0 enabling performance debugging